mdanics/fluttergram/README.md

 _You may need to create the neccessary index by running `firebase functions:log` and then clicking the link_

-_**If you are getting no errors, but an empty feed** You must follow users with posts as the getFeed function only returns posts from people you follow._
+_**If you are getting no errors, but an empty feed** You must post photos or follow users with posts as the getFeed function only returns your own posts & posts from people you follow._